 Oris said what worries her more than whether there are enough male teachers in elementary schools are parents who actually express their unease with male teachers.

-Student and Teacher Relationship"Children have their own anxieties about going to school.
+"Children have their own anxieties about going to school.
 They shouldn't have the burden of the parents' anxieties as well," Oris said.
 "If the parent is concerned, I think that it is something the parent is reacting to from their own life or their own experiences and projecting that onto the child."

 That's precisely what Payne, the author of the milehighmamas blog post, admits to doing.